ejgallego/coq-serapi/FAQ.md

 communicate with SerAPI using a **pipe** this shouldn't be a problem.
 Alternatively, you can use the `ReadFile` experimental command.

-## I get error "Cannot link ml-object ..."
+## I get an error "Cannot link ml-object ..."

 Your OCaml path is not properly setup, see [build instructions](notes/build.md) for more help.